Liberal Union–Brătianu

 The Liberal Union–Brătianu (Uniunea Liberală Brătianu, UL–B) was a political party in Romania.

 History

 The UL–B contested the 1990 general elections, receiving around 0.3% of the vote in both the Chamber of Deputies elections and the Senate elections.
-Although it failed to win a seat in the Senate, the party won one seat in the Chamber, taken by Ion I. Bratiănu.
+Although it failed to win a seat in the Senate, the party won one seat in the Chamber, taken by Ion I. Brătianu.
 Despite increasing its vote share to 0.5% in the 1992 elections, the party lost its single seat.

 The 2000 general elections saw the party receive just 3,760 votes (0.03%), again failing to win a seat.
-The party dissolved in 2003 after failing to re-register with the party register.
+The party dissolved in 2003 after failing to re-register with the party registry.